censorship-no/ceno-docs/user-manual/en/browser/bridging.md

 ## How to become a CENO bridge

 This functionality is already built into the CENO Browser.
 Your device will need to be connected to a Wi-Fi network that has [UPnP][] enabled.

+[UPnP]: https://en.wikipedia.org/wiki/Universal_Plug_and_Play

+## Enabling UPnP on your Wi-Fi router

 The [CENO Settings](settings.md) page will indicate the UPnP status on your network.

-[UPnP]: https://en.wikipedia.org/wiki/Universal_Plug_and_Play

 > **Note:** Enabling UPnP on the Wi-Fi router may expose devices on your network to external interference.
 Please make yourself [aware of the risks][upnp-risks] and also consider using alternative methods as explained below.